jamesdanielwhitford/bryntum-scheduler-shifts/tutorial/intergration-shifts-with-bryntum-scheduler.md

-## Using Microsoft Graph to access a user's Outlook Calendar events for the next seven days
+## Using Microsoft Graph to access a user's Teams Shifts

 Create a file called `graph.js` in the project’s root directory and add the following code: